 It is not the first time that the British brand introduces a watch with a tourbillon escapement (back in 2009 they started selling a monstrous Graham Chronofighter Trigger Tourbillograph Havana (ref.
 2TTAR.C01A.C87B) model.)
 Still, the hand-wound Geo.Graham The Moon (ref.
 2GGAP.U01A.C128B) is their opus magnum both in terms of exterior design and technical ingenuity.

 As far as I know, Graham doesn’t manufacture its own calibers.
-However, the British company has a number of very serious partners in Switzerland that supply them with finely crafted, complicated movements.
+However, the British company has a number of serious partners in Switzerland that supply them with finely crafted, complicated movements.

 The Caliber G1769, for example, has a highly sophisticated double absorber system that was developed exclusively for Graham by the master watchmaker Christophe Claret.
 Unlike their usual collaborations with the other watchmaking specialist La Joux Perret, this new movement is not based on existing mechanisms and was actually designed from scratch using vast experience of the brand’s founder Mr, Christophe Claret who, among other accomplishments, have designed the beautiful Caliber CLA88 that powered Ulysse Nardin San Marco minute repeater.

-As you can see, the gentle blue face of the watch is adorned with whole 45 diamonds that form five major constellations (Camelopardalis, Perseus, Cassiopeia, Ursa Major and Ursa Minor) with the North Star positioned exactly in the center of the dial where the open-worked rose gold hands are attached to the stem.
+As you can see, the gentle blue face is adorned with whole 45 diamonds that form five major constellations (Camelopardalis, Perseus, Cassiopeia, Ursa Major, and Ursa Minor) with the North Star positioned exactly in the center of the dial where the open-worked rose gold hands are attached to the stem.

 Another notable thing is, of course, the sapphire ring, which is inserted in the bezel and is decorated with some of the constellations that form the Milky Way.